 Students will be required to meet all health guidelines of affiliated clinical agencies including current AHA CPR for healthcare provider.
 Personal health insurance may be required by some agencies.
 Students are highly encouraged to carry personal health insurance and are responsible for costs incurred due to injury or illness while enrolled.

 Program Application Deadline

-In order for applicants to have priority consideration for entrance into the Surgical Technology Program for the following fall semester, applications should be submitted prior to the published deadline.
+In order for applicants to have priority consideration for entrance into the Surgical Technology Program for the following fall semester, applications should be submitted prior to the published deadline, which is March 31.

 Incomplete applications will not be processed.
 Any applications received after the published application deadline may be considered by the Program Director on a space available basis.
 It is the student’s responsibility to assure that all records and documentation are received by the appropriate department by the published application deadline.